 Funding for nursing degree courses

-From 2017 student nurses will need to apply for loans in the same way as students on other undergraduate courses.
+Student nurses now need to apply for loans in the same way as students on other undergraduate courses.
 Like other students, they will be able to apply for non-repayable grants to cover additional childcare, adult dependants, parent learning costs and some costs towards travel to placements.
 Students with a disability can also apply for additional grant funding through the Disabled Students' Allowance.

 In the long run the government plans to provide access to the student loans system for those studying nursing as a second degree.
-In the meantime, funding will be made available for a capped number of new starters on postgraduate healthcare courses in 2017.
+In the meantime, funding has been made available for a capped number of new starters on postgraduate healthcare courses beginning in 2017.

 Nurse First, a pilot two-year fast-track programme for graduates who want to enter nursing, has recently been launched by NHS England, and combines hands-on experience and training with an educational course.
 Nurse First's initial focus is training mental health and learning disability nurses.
 NHS England is running pilot schemes in three areas and has not set a specific degree subject requirement, but has said that it expects applicants to have psychology or biomedical sciences degrees or to be from a pharmacy services background.
 Participants will receive some funding and salary support and will be given the opportunity to enter a development scheme that will enable them to progress to leadership posts within five to seven years.